krocki/np-transformer/README.md

 This version is NOT optimized for performance.
 Some features are different and some are TODO.

+### Summary
+- Positional encoding is important (it's quite obvious) to make it work
+- It seems to be more robust than other approaches I tried before
+- Surprisingly it works with one head and with only one layer, also without having the residual connection and normalization
+- Vanilla SGD did not work that well

 ### Quick start:
 ```
   python3 transformer.py -t {copy, reverse, rotate, filter} [-l saved_model] [-S sequence length]